-The parallel computations are split across sites, so they may be interesting with large number of sites.
-However, given the efficiency of fundiversity functions, and the overhead costs of parallel computation, we recommend parallelizing only with matrices of at least 10.000 sites, or when hitting a performance limit of the default sequential execution.
+The parallel computations are split across sites, so parallelization can drastically improve performance when having a large number of sites.
+However, given the efficiency of fundiversity functions, and the overhead costs of parallel computation, we recommend parallelizing only with matrices of at least 10.000 230 sites, or when hitting a performance limit of the default sequential execution.